csev/dj4e-market/README.md

     #     }
     # }

-Add an entry to point Django at your newly created MySQL database.
+Add (or update) an entry to point Django at your newly created MySQL database.
 In this example DATABASES value, your PythonAnywhere account is `drchuck` and the database you created is `market` and the password you set for the database is `phone_153742`.
 Change the sample values below to match the values for your MySQL database.